lmnr-ai/lmnr-python/README.md

     print(poem_writer(topic="laminar flow"))
 ```

-This gives an advantage of super quick instrumentation, but is somewhat limited in flexibility + doesn't really work as expected with threading.
+This gives an advantage of quick instrumentation, but is somewhat limited in flexibility + doesn't really work as expected with threading.
-This is due to the fact that we use `contextvars.ContextVar` for this and how Python manages them between threads.
+This is due to the fact that we use `contextvars.ContextVar` for this, and how Python manages them between threads.

 If you want to instrument your code manually, follow on to the next section